 Computer vision capabilities have rapidly been advancing and are expected to become an important component to incident and disaster response.
 However, the majority of computer vision capabilities are not meeting public safety’s needs, such as support for search and rescue, due to the lack of appropriate training data and requirements.
 For example in 2019, a leading computer vision benchmark has mislabeled a flooded region as a “toilet,” or a highway surrounded by flooding as a “runway.”
 In response, we’ve developed a dataset of images collected by the Civil Air Patrol of various natural disasters.
 Two key distinctions are the low altitude, oblique perspective of the imagery and disaster-related features, which are rarely featured in computer vision benchmarks and datasets.
 This task invites researchers to work on this new domain to develop new capabilities and close the gap in performance to essentially label video clips with the correct disaster-related feature(s).The pilot for the DSDI task was successfully conducted in TRECVID 2020, and we will continue the task this year.

-We will also make the video testing dataset from 2020 and its annotation available to teams to train their systems.
+The video testing dataset from 2020 and its annotation is available for teams to train their systems.

 The initial release of the LADI dataset limited was focused on the following set of criteria.
 The crowd-source Human Annotations were significantly prioritized based on this criteria.